Server configuration

 Policy documents are stored as Markdown files in the configured

-.
-We recommend using /etc/zulip/policies
+POLICIES_DIRECTORY.
+We recommend using /etc/zulip/policies as the directory,

 so that your policies are naturally backed up with the server’s other